 Fuel pump choice is vital and Gower explained the options available.

 “When it comes to fuel pumps, there are two broad classifications, those with cast bodies and those with billet bodies,” he said.
 “If you’re using a cast body pump, you need to keep the fuel pressure down, because the bodies aren’t rigid enough and they can lose significant flow at high pressures and RPM.
 On the other hand, the billet pumps are quite linear up to several hundred pounds of pressure and they’re definitely the best choice.
-The pump should be flow tested on a good test bench and I believe they must be flowed with methanol.”
+The pump should be flow tested on a good test bench (see an example below) and I believe they must be flowed with methanol.”

 Gower said that racers should flow what they race in order to get the most accurate test of their fuel system.

 “Many racers think it’s okay to flow test with water or a flow solvent and then make a correction which they believe gives the same results as flowing with methanol,” he said.
 “Unfortunately, these liquids don’t have the same physical properties as methanol and it affects the results.